 There are also small “beachlines” within the cave itself where the water spill over onto a limestone plateau.
 You will also “Fairy Caves”, the “Royal Court”- a cave clearing resembling an open court, and the “Buddha”.

-Your crew will paddle in about 1.5km into the cave before it becomes too tight for the boat to go through.
+Your crew will hand-paddle in about 1.5km into the cave before it becomes too tight for the boat to go through.
 From here on you will need a single seat canoe to hand-paddle yourself in in complete darkness which you can opt for from a number of canoe renters along the river side.

 Following the river exploration of Phong Nha Cave, your boat crew will U-turn towards Thiên Đường cave, known as the “Paradise” Cave where you disembark your boat to further explore cave on foot.